J-1 Visa Quantitative Analyst Jobs

 Verify the two-year home residency requirement early

-If your home country appears on the Exchange Visitor Skills List or your program is government-funded, you may face a two-year return requirement before changing to H-1B or a green card.
+If your home country appears on the Exchange Visitor Skills List or your program is government-funded, you may face a two-year return requirement before changing to H-1B visa or a green card.
 Confirm your country's status with your designated sponsor before accepting a host placement.

 Confirm prevailing wage coverage in the offer